-We went to an area characterized by having many places where they change the currency to a blue dollar.
+We went to an area with many places where they change the currency to a blue dollar.
 It is in Florida st with Corrientes Ave.
 They made an excellent exchange for us.

 You have to be careful not to exchange a lot of money at once.

-There are many people on the street since it is in downtown Buenos Aires, and I did not feel unsafe at all.
+Many people are on the street since it is in downtown Buenos Aires, and I did not feel unsafe.
 But you have to be careful.

 Also, you can exchange currency at exchange houses or the bank.
 They will ask for your passport and make the official change.